Sol Acres EC Launch Eligibility Guide : HDB Eligibility Conditions for Sol Acres EC Launch . Singapore

-If there is no matrimonial home or the matrimonial home was bought from the open market without any CPF Housing Grant, you may apply to book a unit at the showflat for Parc Canberra after you obtain your ex-spouse’s consent not to own or be listed as an essential occupier in any of the above housing types within the 3-year period from the date of divorce.
+If there is no matrimonial home or the matrimonial home was bought from the open market without any CPF Housing Grant, you may apply to book a unit at the Tenet showflat after you obtain your ex-spouse’s consent not to own or be listed as an essential occupier in any of the above housing types within the 3-year period from the date of divorce.

 The requirement for ex-spouse’s consent is waived if you are buying the EC with your parents or a new spouse or if you are buying a resale flat from the open market without the CPF Housing Grant.

 The requirement to seek ex-spouse’s consent during the 3-year period from the date of divorce is also waived if you meet the following conditions:

 - All your children are below 18 years old at the date of divorce; and